rwbot/RoboND-DeepRL-Project/WRITEUP.md

 ## Future Work
 <!--- Briefly discuss how you can improve your current results.
 Student should discuss on what approaches they could take to improve their results. <!--- -->

-Given more GPU time, the performance of the DQN agent could be improved by employing a more extensive approach to tuning.
+With enough GPU time, the performance of the DQN agent could be improved by employing a more extensive approach to tuning.
 Each set of parameters could be run multiple times to decrease the effect of varying initial episodes.